 Organizers of sessions with innovative formats need to keep in regular communication with participants about the special expectations of their panels (in terms of time limits, papers circulated among participants well in advance, presentation form, etc.).

-*Panels involving pre-circulated papers are based on the expectation that papers will be completed well in advance and will be made available on the AAS website.
+Panels involving pre-circulated papers are based on the expectation that papers will be completed well in advance and will be made available on the AAS website.
 Papers should be sent to the Association of Asian Studies at firstname.lastname@example.org between Feb.
 1 and Feb.
-21, 2020.
-The papers will then be posted on the AAS website and will be available to AAS members, who will need to log in with their AAS passwords in order to gain access to them.
-The papers will be taken down from the website shortly after the conference.
+21, 2021.
+The papers will then be attached to the presentation in the itinerary planner and will be available to conference attendees, who will need to log in to the itinerary planner to gain access to the papers.
+The papers will be taken down from the itinerary planner shortly after the conference.
 Authors will thus have some protection against their papers being read by outsiders to the conference.
 Panel organizers will be responsible for informing panelists that they need to submit their papers to the AAS by Feb.
 21st at the latest and they need to limit any remarks on their papers in the panel session to a few minutes so that discussion time is maximized.
 The conference program will identify the panel as one in which the papers are available to attendees in advance.

 The prize honors Prof. F. Hilary Conroy, outstanding scholar of Japan, Northeast Asia and Asian American history at the University of Pennsylvania from 1951 to 1990.
 From his original study of Japanese immigrants in nineteenth century Hawaii, Prof. Conroy wrote, taught, and lectured widely on political and cultural relations in East Asia and across the Pacific.
 Prof. Conroy also was active in the practical work of building mutual understanding and reconciliation in Northeast Asia through his long time involvement with the American Friends Service Committee and other organizations.
 The prize is intended to encourage proposals to the Association for Asian Studies that advance Conroy’s transnational pursuits; i.e., topics that are grounded in Northeast Asia but that are genuinely transnational, extending beyond one nation and, perhaps, beyond the region.